nats-io/nats-architecture-and-design/spec/connection.md

 #### Minimal example

-1. Clients initiate a TCP connection to the Server.
+1. Clients initiate a network connection to the Server.
 2. Server responds with [INFO][INFO] json.
 3. Client sends [CONNECT][CONNECT] json.
 4. Clients and Server start to exchange PING/PONG messages to detect if the connection is alive.

+**Note** Server can send subsequent [INFO][INFO] on a ongoing connection.
+Client needs to handle them approprietly and update server lists and server info.

 #### Auth flow
 TODO